MKSourabh/Seven/README.md

 # Seven - The 7AM Clock

+## Live Demo
+Visit the live version of this project here: [Seven - The 7AM Clock](https://MKSourabh.github.io/Seven)

 Seven is a minimalist timepiece that only rings once a day — at 7:00 AM.
 This project includes a frontend for user interaction and a backend to handle email submissions and store them in a text file.

 ---